 This program is designed to provide students with the basic front office and computer skills and back office skills necessary to qualify for entry level employment in a variety of dental offices.
 This course provides an overview of the dental profession, introduce the other members of the dental health care team, and explain the legal and ethical standards expected of a dental professional.
 Students learn how to prepare patients for treatment, take x-ray examinations and learn Dental Laboratory Materials and Techniques.
 Students are taught chair-side assisting procedures, instrumentation, infection control, equipment safety and maintenance.
 Students will study the prevention of dental diseases.
 Emphasis will be placed on community dental health research and projects, fluoridation, nutrition and nutritional counseling, visual aids, and oral hygiene instruction for dental patients.
 The student will be able to demonstrate the clinical skills of coronal polishing, fluoride, and pit and fissure sealants application.
 The student should be able to provide patient education in tooth brushing, flossing, auxiliary aids and nutritional counseling.
-Students will be able to identify the medically compromised patient and assist in emergency situations.
+Students will be provided training in the assessment of dental emergencies and their treatment.
+The student should be able to identify the medically compromised patient and assist in emergency situations.